Xi'an–Ankang railway: Line description

 The Xikang railway traverses the Qin Mountains, one of the geographic barriers that separate North and South China.
 Xi'an, the provincial capital is located in the Wei River Valley and Ankang in southern Shaanxi is located in the Han River (Yangtze River tributary) Valley.
+Notably, the railway crosses under Niubeiliang National Forest Park through the Zhongnanshan Railway Tunnel.
 The Xikang line connects two of China's major east-west rail corridors, the Longhai railway and the Xiangyang–Chongqing railway and shortened travel distance between the two cities by 542 km and travel time by 14 hours.
 Due to the rugged terrain of southern Shaanxi, the line has 41.2 km of bridges and 139.6 km of tunnels including the Qinling Tunnel, which is 18.5 km long and 1.6 km underneath the mountain at its deepest point.
 The line was funded by low-interest development assistance loans from Japan.

 The planned Xi'an–Ankang high-speed railway will connect Xi'an and Ankang in the future on a faster alignment with a maximum speed of 350 km/h.